 WORK AND EXPERIENCE

-SENIOR CONSULTANT, International Planning & Research, Maynard, MA.
-September 2007 to present.
+PRINCIPAL CONSULTANT, International Planning & Research, Maynard, MA.
+September 2007 to February 2019.

-Develop forecast models based on a variety of factors, including global and local economics, demographics, product life-cycle considerations, aging patterns of installed base, impact from competing products, and unique product-specific measurements (e.g., climate variance, immigration policy), plus industry expertise and inputs of external industry experts.
+I built and utilized forecast models that combined a variety of factors, including global and local economics, demographics, product life-cycles, aging patterns of installed base, impact from competing products, and unique product-specific measurements (e.g., climate variance, immigration policy, product refresh cycles).

-Have produced recurring estimates and forecasts for several industries, including global coverage of servers, supply chain management and logistics outsourcing, air conditioning systems, the e-payment industry, global financial products, and population migration; and IT market-wide geographic coverage of several countries in the EMEA region.
+Some areas I analyzed included servers and other IT hardware, supply chain management and logistics outsourcing, air conditioning systems, the e-payment industry, global population migration and remittances (among 213 countries), and IT market-wide geographic deep-dive coverage of several countries.

 DIRECTOR OF INDUSTRY ANALYSIS, New Paradigm Resources Group, Chicago, IL/Houston, TX.
 October 2005 to August 2007.